brandoncbang/brandonbang.com/src/about.md

 - A physics/chemistry simulation game that runs in the browser
 - A local-first calorie tracking app

 You can see many of my other projects on my [GitHub profile](https://github.com/brandoncbang).
-I'm a avid fan of Free and Open Source Software (FOSS), and I try to build publicly as much as possible.
+I'm an avid fan of Free and Open Source Software (FOSS), and I try to build publicly as much as possible.

 When I'm not working with code, I'm usually practicing photography or drawing, going for long walks outdoors, and